helpimaghost/VOIDBREAKER-VR/README.md

     Import the profile via your preferred methodolgy.
 I personally use Rai Pal for UEVR injection and profile importing profiles: https://raicuparta.com/rai-pal/

-    Launch the game, and Continue or Start a new game.
+    Launch the game, ensure that display is set to Windowed, and Continue or Start a new game.

     Once the game has loaded, Inject UEVR- this will take a few seconds to complete.